DataTalksClub/datatalksclub.github.io/_posts/2022-09-29-interview-with-valerii-chetvertakov.md

 -   If you are non-native English speaker like me, find time for translating English articles or tutorials on topics your are studying to your language;
 -   Although there are a lot of free courses and materials, don’t hesitate to pay for tuition if you are sure it is worth it and you need it.
 You will also feel more responsible for outcome;
 -   A lot of coding practice is a must;
 -   Keep the motivation!
-If you don't feel like studying or coding, follow the advice of Daniel Bourke**,** a self-taught Machine Learning Engineer and enthusiast, *“Ask yourself: What’s the alternative not to study?”*
+If you don't feel like studying or coding, follow the advice of Daniel Bourke, a self-taught Machine Learning Engineer and enthusiast, *“Ask yourself: What’s the alternative not to study?”*